 EV Charge Network Program Key Features:

-PG&E will pay for, own, maintain and coordinate construction of infrastructure from the transformer to the parking space (approximately 60-80% of the total project cost).
+PG&E will pay for, own, maintain and coordinate the construction of infrastructure from the transformer to the parking space (approximately 60-80% of the total project cost).

 The Liberty/ClipperCreek configuration will qualify for a rebate of approximately $1500 per connector, depending on options.
 Some solutions will have very low to no upfront costs.

 In addition to the infrastructure, a portion of the charging equipment cost will be paid for by PG&E.

 Program participants can bill drivers or offer EV charging for free.
 They also define access to the chargers, making them available to employees, fleet vehicles, or the public.